emergency22/Firefighter-Cheatsheet/resources/design-document.md

 ## 6.2. _GetApparatus Endpoint_

 _Name: GetApparatus_ <br>
 _Description: The user should then be able to see saved Apparatus associated with their account.
 This will be accomplished via a GET request to the apparatus table based on userName.
-This endpoint will additionally used to generate the cheat sheet on the CheatSheet.html webpage._  <br>
+This endpoint will additionally used to generate the cheat sheet on the CheatSheet webpage._  <br>
 _HTTP Method: GET_  <br>
 _Path: /apparatus_ <br>
 _Request Body: empty_ <br>